liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 **Sharing:** lets you embed the application instance as a widget on on any website, Facebook, or Netvibes, or as an OpenSocial Gadget.

-**Scope:** lets you specify the instance the application displays: the current site's instance (default), global instance, or page instance.
-If the page doesn't already have an instance of the app, you can select scope option *+
+**Scope:** lets you specify the Document Library instance the application uses: the current site's instance (default), global instance, or the page's instance.
-\[Page Name\] \(Create New\)* to create a page-scoped instance for the application to display.
+If the page doesn't already have an instance of the app, you can select scope option *+ \[Page Name\] \(Create New\)* to create a page-scoped instance for the application to display.

 While we're in the Configuration window there are a couple things we should do.